Keys to a Successful Transition: Ensuring Youth with Visual Impairments are ready for Career and College

 - Most participants indicated that the location of the mentor, local or distance, was not as important as other factors (e.g., being blind and being in the same career field) to benefits received from the overall mentoring process.

 - Seek career mentoring throughout your college experience.
 Career mentoring is a continual process and should begin as early as possible.
 The longer you receive mentoring, the more career exploration and skill development you can gain prior to your post-graduation job search.

 - Students of all ages can benefit from a career mentor relationship.
 If you are an older, non-traditional college student or job seeker, a mentoring relationship may be very helpful for you.
 If you lost your vision later in life and are making a career change, working with a blind mentor may be especially valuable.

 - Talk to your VR counselor about getting involved with area business professionals.
 Professionals who are BVI are extremely interested in mentoring students and offering guidance throughout the employment process.
 Ask for referrals to local professionals in your career field who are BVI, and find out if mentor groups or interactive learning communities are available in your region.

 - Consider a distance mentor.
 If a local mentor in your career field is not available, consider finding a mentor in another location.
 AFB’s CareerConnect can help with that.

-We recruited 51 college students and 26 mentors from across the United States.
+We recruited 51 college stu title="feedback"dents and 26 mentors from across the United States.
 These participants took part in a year-long study that included several evaluations and reports for sharing information and feedback about their experience working with or without a mentor.